bachmacintosh/hyoukeisan/README.md

 ## For Both Installation Methods

-1. After the Sheet is set up, [grab a read-only API Key from WaniKani](https://www.wanikani.com/settings/personal_access_tokens), and paste it into Cell B1 of the WaniKani API Sheet; it is **highly recommended** that you generate an API Key exclusively for each application to make mitigating compromised API Keys easier (especially for other applications)
+After the Sheet is set up, [grab a read-only API Key from WaniKani](https://www.wanikani.com/settings/personal_access_tokens), and paste it into Cell B1 of the WaniKani API Sheet; it is **highly recommended** that you generate an API Key exclusively for each application to make mitigating compromised API Keys easier (especially for other applications)

 ---

-Anyone is free to use this software under the conditions set forth by the MIT License in the **LICENSE** file.
-Contributions via issues and pull requests are welcome per the **CONTRIBUTING** and **CODE_OF_CONDUCT**.

 ## Development